base-org/pessimism/docs/architecture/etl.markdown

 All component types also use an `ingressHandler` struct for ingesting active transit data from upstream ETL components.

-### Component UUID (CUUID)
+### Process UUID (CUUID)

 All components have a UUID that stores critical identification data.
-Component IDs are used by higher order abstractions to:
+Process IDs are used by higher order abstractions to:

 * Represent a component DAG
 * Understand when component duplicates occur in the system

-Component UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
+Process UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
 This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that components can be reused when viable.

 A `ProcIdentifier` is encoded using the following four byte sequence: